 My school sent me a Remote Learning Plan and I don’t agree with it.

-Your options are (pretty much) the same as always.
-I say pretty much and put it in parentheses, because not all things are going to be possible during the pandemic.
+Your options are mostly the same as always.
+I say mostly, because not all things are going to be possible during the pandemic.

 Or, hands-on physical therapy, things like that.